AsmisAlan/angular-micro-frontends/README.md

 ## Steps to create micro frontend

 1. Install the version of angular that supports webpack 5:

-Angular 11 will support webpack
+    Angular 11 will support webpack, but currently the only package that we could use is:

+    ``` text
+    @angular/cli@11.0.0-rc.1
+    @angular/core@11.0.0-rc.1
+    ```

 1. Create a clean workspace using this command:

     `ng new module-federation --createApplication=false`
 1. Set yarn as your package manager

     `ng config -g cli.packageManager yarn`

     Why?

 1. Add the webpack resolution version in the `package.json` file.